 Medical Editor: John P. Cunha, DO, FACOEP

-Tobi (tobramycin) is used to treat lung infections in patients with cystic fibrosis.
-It is an antibiotic.
-Common side effects include hoarseness and changes in voice.
+Tobi (tobramycin) is an antibiotic used to treat lung infections in patients with cystic fibrosis.
+Common side effects of Tobi include hoarseness, changes in voice, or an unpleasant taste or odor of the medication.

 The recommended dosage of Tobi for adults and pediatric patients 6 years of age and older is 1 single-use ampule (300 mg) administered twice daily for 28 days.
 Doses should be taken 12 hours apart; they should not be taken less than 6 hours apart.
 Tobi may interact with urosemide, ethacryinc acid, or mannitol.
 Do not mix Tobi with dornase alfa in the nebulizer.
 Tell your doctor all prescription or over-the-counter medicines and supplements you use.
 Tobi is not recommended for use during pregnancy.
 Although there have been reports of harm in babies born to women using similar drugs, the risk for harm may not be the same with this drug.
 Consult your doctor.
 It is unknown if inhaled tobramycin passes into breast milk.
 However, other forms of this drug pass into breast milk in very small amounts, and many doctors consider breastfeeding safe while using this drug.
 Consult your doctor before breastfeeding.